Eliquis, 5 mg 60 pcs

 Contraindications

-– Hypersensitivity to the active substance or excipients of the drug Eliquis;
+– hypersensitivity to the active substance or auxiliary components of the drug Eliquis;

 – clinically significant active bleeding;

-– liver disease accompanied by disorders in the blood clotting system and clinically significant risk of bleeding;
+– liver disease, accompanied by disturbances in the blood coagulation system and a clinically significant risk of bleeding;

-– renal function abnormality with CKR less than 15 ml/min, as well as application in patients on dialysis;
+– impaired renal function with CC less than 15 ml/min, as well as use in patients on dialysis;

 — pregnancy;